Doctor insights on:

 By waxing/lasers: Start waxing your armpit hair and repoeat every three weeks after 2 months of waxing you will see aarked decrease in hair volume and thickness, than repat waxing when you see hair to prevent hair growing permanently you can have laser therapy to your armpits and hai will not grow. ...Read moreSee 1 more doctor answer

 Several reasons: There can be several reasons for that.
 The thyroid hormone may be abnormal and can cause changes in hair patterns.
 More commonly, the absolute amounts of female hormones are much lower and therefore the relative amounts of male hormones are usually higher and may cause those changes. ...Read more

 - Talk to a doctor live online for free

 - How to get rid of facial hair on teenage girls?

 - How to stop teenage white hair problem?

 - Ask a doctor a question free online

-- How to prevent hair loss in women naturally?
+- How to stop genetic hair loss?

-- Talk to a dermatologist online
+- Talk to a dermatologist online for free